jinhuang/melody-join/README.md

 - Apache Hadoop 2.0+
 - Apache Hama 0.7.0-SNAPSHOT

-Then you can run `mvn clean assembly:single` to generate the jar file.
+Then you can run `mvn clean package assembly:single` to generate the jar file.

 The following dependencies should be in the `/lib` directory of the Hadoop and Hama:
 - commons-math3-3.1.1